TL;DR

 - SIBO (Small Intestinal Bacterial Overgrowth) Tests: Diagnose a common but often-missed cause of severe bloating and discomfort.

-An expert PMI broker can help you find a policy with the right level of outpatient cover to ensure these vital diagnostic tests and therapies are included.
+An expert PMI broker can help you find a policy with the right level of outpatient cover to help support these vital diagnostic tests and therapies are included.

 Shielding Your Future: The Role of Long-Term Critical Illness and Income Protection (LCIIP)